"Transformations In The Middle East And North Africa – The EU’s Response" debate, June 2016 © European Parliament Research Service

 The Annual Conference of the Middle East Directions programme on ‘Beyond Borders and States: New Actors in the Globalised Middle East’ took place on 3-5 July.
 The conference provided academic analysis and fieldwork-research findings on the main dynamics and actors that are transforming the region, as well as on the links between local dynamics and broader trans-national trends.
 Participants included policy makers, international experts, academics and mass media representatives.
 The roundtable ‘The day after IS military defeat’ was held in Brussels in December and organised in partnership with the European Policy Centre (EPC).
 Participants were representatives of EU institutions and foreign affairs services, think tanks and international organisations.

-The Centre for Media Pluralism and Media Freedom
+Media Pluralism and Freedom

 During the first week of December 2017, team members of the Centre for Media Pluralism and Media Freedom (CMPF) were dispatched across Europe to report, discuss and debate the current and future state of media freedom and pluralism.
 While the coordinator, Elda Brogi, travelled to Lisbon to speak at the conference ‘Media Pluralism in Europe and Portugal’, and Mario Viola de Azevedo Cunha spoke at ‘The Role and Functions on Contemporary Journalism’ conference in Poznan, CMPF Director, Pier Luigi Parcu, was joined by research associates Lisa Ginsborg and Iva Nenadic to stage a roundtable discussion at the European Parliament in Brussels, hosted by MEPs Barbara Spinelli and Curzio Maltese, on the future of media pluralism and the CMPF’s flagship project, the Media Pluralism Monitor.